SMTG-Bham/sumo/paper.md

 ---

-*Ab initio* electronic structure modelling is capable of providing an insight into the fundamental properties of materials, at a resolution beyond that of experimental techniques.
+*Ab initio* electronic structure modelling is capable of providing an insight into the fundamental properties of solid-state materials, at a resolution beyond that of experimental techniques.
 The optoelectronic properties of a compound are analysed through several key descriptions, including: density-of-states distributions, which provide information on the